auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Our brain receives data, bits of information, about the outside world through its sense organs.
 Consider sight, we see using our eyes.
 Our eyes are sensors that can detect a narrow width of the energy spectrum.
 Some creatures see far with clarity, others near sighted, some see better under water or at night.
 The sense data we receive is processed in our brains.
 We refine our understanding of the world based on incoming data and our interaction.

 We have a hypothesis generated in our brains to fit the data we store in memory.
 What's the process for refining our prediction based on past information and new, incoming information?
 The ideas were formally developed by Thomas Bayes.
 With [Bayesian inference](https://en.wikipedia.org/wiki/Bayesian_inference), we can reduce learning and prediction to calculation.
+Bayesian inference provides a method for inferring unobserved phenomena.

 ---